Reading time 7 Minutes

 That reminds me, you've added another one.
 I almost forgot.
 You were still on night duty and all my intensive care nurse friends whom I could have asked at such short notice had to work themselves or were on more than well-deserved holiday.
 So you slept in my bed with me so that you would be sure to hear the alarm.
 Unfortunately, you still didn't.
 Mind you, even my long-suffering neighbours heard the alarm.
 They asked me if everything was all right because the alarm kept going off.
 So it can hardly be the alarm.
 And (almost) all the other nursing staff hear it too.
 Well, let's face it.
 Whenever you came to work rested after a day off, it wasn't an issue otherwise.
 It worked reliably for four weeks before.

-If I had known beforehand that you don't even have the decency to make the bed fresh after sleeping in my girlfriend's bed linen, I would have let you sleep on the guest bed at best.
-But taking a shower at my place was once again more important.
-Well, my breakfast was cancelled, as it often is when you're on duty.
-Because you show up several hours late every other shift.
-I only say...
+If I had known beforehand that you wouldn't even have the decency to change the bed after sleeping in my girlfriend's bed linen, I would have let you sleep on the guest bed at most.
+But having a nice shower at my place was once again more important.
+Well, my breakfast was cancelled, as is so often the case when you're on duty.
+Because you turn up several hours late every other shift.
+I'm just saying...
 PEG.

 Nevertheless, the solution would be so simple.
 I probably won't be able to get my carers not to fall asleep on duty any more.
 That train has left the station.
 I'm too tired to jump on moving trains.
 This train has also left the station.